 JGF: I see.
 Alright.
-So they might [?].
+So they might [inaudible].

 AJM: What happens is sometimes they load their fish here, in New Bedford.
 You know?
-Like the Canon[?]
-Enterprise, you know?
+Like the [Canon?]
+Enterprise?
 They were doing the crab fishing, they catch those Alaskan crabs.

-JGF: And then they're coming to New Bedford?
+JGF: Then they're coming to New Bedford?